MCP Integration

 MCPServerStdio

-for URL-based tool servers. - Define server connections using the appropriate class, providing
+for HTTP streaming servers. - Define server connections using the appropriate class, providing

 name